AbdusamadQodirov/Leetcode/README.md

 # Leetcode
-Bu repositoryda men leetcode da ishlagan misollarim yechimini saqlab boraman In this repository, I keep the solutions of the examples I worked on in leetcode
+Bu repositoryda men leetcode da ishlagan misollarim yechimini saqlab boraman.
+In this repository, I keep the solutions of the examples I worked on in leetcode